pixels

 Screenshot from 2021

 Apple Photos has introduced similar ideas.
-Their “Memories” feature automatically compiles collections of images around people, places, or events — something I explored in my own way with Memory Sections.
+Their “Memories” feature automatically compiles collections of images around people, places, or events — something which is explored in Pixels with Memory Sections.
 They’ve also, since 2022, added a tool for detecting and merging duplicates, which speaks to the same need I identified for reducing clutter and making photo libraries more manageable.